 The Tollway released a Disparity Study in 2015 which examined its contracting practices and its Disadvantaged Business Enterprise (DBE) Program.
 This study was undertaken as part of a continuing effort by the Tollway to ensure equal opportunities in all aspects of its Move Illinois capital program, including contracting and consulting.

-The 2016 Diversity Report Recommendations include the Diversity Advisory Council's opinions of the recommendations proposed in the 2015 Disparity Study, as well as provide additional ideas to increase diverse participation on Tollway contracting and workforce opportunities.
-The report includes recommendations to assist the Tollway in its efforts to develop, expand and support best practices, programs and initiatives to provide added economic opportunities for a diverse array of businesses and workers.
+The 2016 Diversity Recommendations Report includes the Diversity Advisory Council's opinions of the recommendations proposed in the 2015 Disparity Study, as well as provide additional ideas to increase diverse participation on Tollway contracting and workforce opportunities.
+This report assists the Tollway in its efforts to develop, expand and support best practices, programs and initiatives to provide added economic opportunities for a diverse array of businesses and workers.

 The Tollway sponsors and participates in outreach and networking events throughout the year.
 Should your organization wish to include the Tollway in any of your events, or to learn more about activities, please contact the Department of Diversity and Strategic Development at (630) 241-6800.